-Related Party Nature of Relationship A10 Group A10 Group is composed of A10 Serviços Especializados de Avaliação de Empresas Ltda. ( A10 Advisory "), A10 Investimentos Ltda. ( A10 Investimentos "), A10 Partners Participações Ltda. ( A10 Partners ") and A10 Finanças e Capital Ltda. ( A10 Finanças ").
-The director of the Company, Marcelo Paiva, directly controls A10 Advisory and A10 Finanças and indirectly controls A10 Investimentos and A10 Partners.
-The CEO, Ana Cabral-Gardner (Co-CEO on December 31, 2022), has a minority stake at A10 Advisory and A10 Finanças.
-Miazga Miazga Participações S.A is a land administration company in which the CEO of the Company (Co-CEO on December 31, 2022), Ana Cabral-Gardner has an indirect economic interest.
-R-Tek R-Tek Group Pty Ltd. (" R-Tek ") is a corporation in which the Chief Operating Officer of the Company, Brian Talbot, is a controlling shareholder.
-Arqueana Arqueana Empreendimentos e Participações S.A. is a land administration company in which the CEO of the Company (Co-CEO on December 31, 2022), Ana Cabral-Gardner has an indirect economic interest.
-Tatooine Tatooine Investimentos S.A. is a land administration company in which the Chief Marketing Officer of the Company, Marina Bernardini, is the controlling shareholder and officer.
+Related Party Nature of Relationship A10 Group A10 Group is composed of A10 Serviços Especializados de Avaliação de Empresas Ltda. ("A10 Advisory") and A10 Investimentos Ltda. ("A10 Investimentos") The companies are controlled and indirectly controlled, respectively, by the director of the Company, Marcelo Paiva.
+The CEO, Ana Cabral-Gardner (Co-CEO on December 31, 2022), has a minority stake at A10 Advisory and A10 Investimentos.
+Miazga Miazga Participações S.A is a land administration company in which the CEO of the Company (Co-CEO on December 31, 2022), Ana Cabral-Gardner, and a director of the Company, Calvyn Gardner, who was Co-CEO on December 31, 2022, have an indirect economic interest.